 Poverty in 20th Century Britain

-At the beginning of the 20th century surveys showed that 25% of the population of Britain were living in poverty.
+At the beginning of the 20th century surveys showed that 25% of the population of Britain was living in poverty.
 They found that at least 15% were living at the subsistence level.
 They had just enough money for food, rent, fuel, and clothes.
 They could not afford ‘luxuries’ such as newspapers or public transport.
-About 10% were living in n subsistence level and could not afford an adequate diet.
+About 10% were living below subsistence level and could not afford an adequate diet.

 The surveys found that the main cause of poverty was low wages.
-The main cause of n poverty was the loss of the main breadwinner.
-If dad was dead, ill, or unemployed it was a disaster.
+The main cause of extreme poverty was the loss of the main breadwinner.
+If Dad was dead, ill, or unemployed it was a disaster.
 Mum might get a job but women were paid much lower wages than men.

 Surveys also found that poverty tended to go in a cycle.
 Workers might live in poverty when they were children but things usually improved when they left work and found a job.
 However, when they married and had children things would take a turn for the worse.
 Their wages might be enough to support a single man comfortably but not enough to support a wife and children too.
 However, when the children grew old enough to work things would improve again.
 Finally, when he was old a worker might find it hard to find work, except the lowest-paid kind, and be driven into poverty again.